abramin/cultural-cognitive-science/pilot/pilot.md

 **"Is Consciousness Reducible to Brain Processes?
 Evaluate with reference to Churchland and at least one critic."**

 **Task:**
 - **Ask Claude:** "I need to write this essay.
-Given my readings—Bermúdez, Merleau-Ponty, Churchland's Part II, Ingold, Mumford—help me think through:
+Given my readings—Kim (or Stanford Encyclopedia entries), Merleau-Ponty, Churchland's Part II, Ingold, Mumford—help me think through:
   1. What should my thesis address?
 What are the key dimensions of the reduction question?
   2. How should I structure the essay?
   3. Which thinkers should I focus on?
 I could use Merleau-Ponty or Ingold as primary critic of Churchland—which offers stronger critical purchase?